The Reimer Group Members

 Dr. Sophia Fricke is developing magnetic resonance techniques to gain molecular insight into materials and processes in environmental chemistry.
 Sophia completed her Ph.D. in physical chemistry at UC Davis with Prof. Matthew Augustine, where she optimized the matrix pencil method for signal analysis in low field, portable NMR.
 After completing her Ph.D., Sophia went on to postdoc at Dr. Eiichi Fukushima’s company, ABQMR, under Drs.
 Hilary Fabich and Mark Conradi, before returning to California.
 Outside of the lab, Sophia enjoys running, hiking, and wilderness photography.

-Dr. Jing Tang is a visiting scholar co-advised by Profs.
-Jeffrey A. Reimer and Yi Cui as a postdoctoral fellow at Stanford University.
+Dr. Jing Tang is a joint postdoctoral fellow co-advised by Profs.
+Jeffrey A. Reimer and Yi Cui between Berkeley and Stanford.
 Previously she was a Research Fellow at Harvard University/MIT.
 Dr. Tang received her Ph.D. at Fudan University.
 In the Reimer Group, Jing focuses on materials innovation for carbon capture by advanced magnetic resonance methods.
-Jing’s research interests are at the interface of single-atom
+Jing’s research interests are at the interface of single-atom catalysts,

 Dr. David Marchiori completed his Ph.D. with Prof. R. David Britt at UC Davis where he utilized electron paramagnetic resonance techniques to study metalloenzymes.
 He is jointly working with collaborator Prof. Ashok Ajoy on the design, construction, and implementation of new DNP systems towards the study of hyperpolarization via photoexcited electrons in MOFs.
 Outside of lab, David enjoys cooking, reading, and biking around Berkeley.